3cn-ecn/nantralPlatform/README.md

 - Create a virtualenv with `python3 -m virtualenv env` or `python -m virtualenv env` if it doesn't work
 - Activate your venv with `source env/bin/activate` or `env\Scripts\activate.bat` on Windows
 - Install the python dependencies with `pip install -r requirements.txt`
-- In the config/settings folder, create a .env file and fill it out with the sample
+- In the config/settings folder, create a .env file and fill it out with the sample, located at `server/config/settings/sample_env.txt`
 - Launch the server with `python manage.py runserver`
 - The server runs on localhost:8000
 You are ready to go.